Menu Close

 Battle of Tippecanoe

 Encouraged by the speech and promise of protection, the Native American warriors surrounded and attacked the camp of roughly 1,000 soldiers on the morning of November 7, 1811.
-Two hours of fighting ensued but the US militia ultimately held their positions and won the battle.
+Two hours of fighting ensued but the US militia held their position.

 Tippecanoe Battlefield Map (Visitor Center Print)